 The unanimous consensus from an expert panel listed in the Soberlink Best Practices guide recommends three tests per day at the start of a Soberlink program.
 To promote progress and growth, the panel agrees that the number of daily tests could be reduced to two after favorable results are given over a one year. * Hardy weighs in on this, stating that he finds multiple tests throughout the day to be very important.
 “I like several tests per day, with one early in the morning and then late at night, as some people try to drink around the testing phases.”

 What are the consequences of a missed test?
 What are the implications of a positive test?

 These questions will vary based on personal preference and the parent’s alleged substance abuse.
 However, the Soberlink Best Practices guide offers potential solutions, including:

 - Missed test: This can be viewed as an opportunity to reevaluate the schedule and program, request additional testing, or intervene.
 The expert panel’s unanimous consensus is that missed test events should be dealt with using a rational discussion before becoming grounds for an immediate change to the parenting plan.*

 - Positive test: Like a missed test, a positive test can be seen as an opportunity to reevaluate parenting for that day, request additional testing, or reduce or eliminate parenting time in the worst-case scenario.
 The most beneficial response for the child may be an adjustment to the parenting plan that is appropriate for the situation.

-A solution Hardy has seen take place in court in the event of a positive test is “step backs,” or having a parent revert to a lower level of visitation.
+A solution Hardy has seen take place in court in the event of a positive test is “step backs,” or having a parent revert to a lower level of custody or visitation.
 Steps may be broken down, as follows:

 - Phase 1: Visitation for several hours of the day with Soberlink in place